Please visit our Covid update page here.

 — Please do not come to IMS if you are sick with flu symptoms – we will charge you our minimum cancellation fee only, and issue a refund for the balance.
 Call our office for more details.

 — If you start to experience flu-like symptoms while at IMS, please see our office staff immediately – they will assist with an appropriate course of action.
-If you stay on, we will provide a face mask that can be worn in common spaces.
+If you stay on, we will provide a face mask to be worn in common spaces.
 If you return home, we will refund you for any retreat time missed.

 — While at IMS, it is essential that all retreatants, staff and teachers clean their hands frequently and thoroughly, either with soap and water or using the hand sanitizer provided.